bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 A: Win2008R2, 6.1.7601
 {% endqna %}

-We can also pull the architecture:
+You can also pull the architecture:

 {% qna %}
 Q: (name of it, architecture of it) of operating system